Koro Zuba in Nigeria

 Introduction / History

 The people in Zuba village called themselves and their language Koro Zuba.
 They are also referred to as Zuba Koro.
-Some neighbouring groups refer to them as Ganagana, but they do not like that name.
+Some neighboring groups refer to them as Ganagana, but they do not like that name.

 The speakers of Koro Zuba are found in eighteen communities in Nigeria’s Niger State and the FCT Abuja.
 Zuba is the cultural, administrative, and economic center for the Koro Zuba.